tiagom87/mahalo-sunset/README.md

 This is a Next.js template for creating a "sunset" or closure page for apps that are shutting down.
 It provides a professional and graceful way to inform users about the end of service.

+You can see an example of this template in action at [https://mahalo.so](https://mahalo.so).

 ## Features

 - Responsive design with a beautiful background gradient